 It should also be noted that plastic takes a very long time to disintegrate and break down.

-A plastic bottle for example, takes 450+ years to disintegrate, and a thousand years if they’re in a landfill.
+A plastic bottle, for example, takes 450+ years to disintegrate, and a thousand years if it’s in a landfill.

 If you compare that to how long glass takes to disintegrate, you might think it’s a better outcome.

 However, it’s important to note plastic releases toxic chemicals into their surrounding environment as they break down, unlike glass.